 Grant management: The UN Trust Fund awards grants annually through an open and competitive process.
 The application process consists of two rounds: (1) Submission and assessment of a concept note and (2) Appraisal of full proposals.
 A selection of proposals is shortlisted, and the grants are then disbursed accordingly.
 Successful applicants are expected to work closely with the UN Trust Fund team to ensure high standards of program design, and rigorous monitoring and evaluation plans.
 Closing date: The entire review and selection process spans eight months (February to September each year).
-The UN Trust Fund to End Violence against Women was accepting applications for its 22nd grant cycle (2018).
-The deadline for the submission of concept notes was 18 January 2019.
-Please visit the UN Trust Fund website in late 2019 for information on the next Call for Proposals.
+The UN Trust Fund has not released a call for proposals in 2020.
+Please check the website for updates for 2021.
+Subject to additional funding the UN Trust Fund to End Violence Against Women aims to launch a global Call for Proposals for the new COVID-19 crisis.